Casinos in Colorado Springs

 The only other area with casinos near Colorado Springs is the Central City/Blackhawk area.
 It’s the largest casino area in Colorado, attracting thousands of gamblers from nearby Denver.
 The distance to Blackhawk from Colorado Springs is 107 miles, or roughly an hour and 50 minute drive.

-Whether you go to Cripple Creek or the Central City/Black Hawk area, the gambling limits are the same: $100 maximum bets.
-Games offered are all the usual slot machines, video poker games, as well as table games such as blackjack, craps, roulette, and Texas hold’em too.
+Games offered are all the usual slot machines, video poker games, as well as table games such as blackjack, craps, roulette, Texas hold’em, and now sportsbooks.

 There are no Indian casinos near Colorado Springs either.
 In fact, other than in the extreme south west corner of the state, near the four corners area, Colorado does not have Indian casinos.